Constructive nonlocal games with very small classical values: Connection to the labeled graph framework

 \subsection{Detailed analysis of the case $n=3$}

 We will now combine matrix and graph methods to study the contradiction number of a game defined by a $3\times 3$ matrix

 The main results of this section are contained in Tables \ref{tab:3x3} and \ref{tab:3x3-ones}, where we provide the contradiction number of $M$ for arbitrary values of the above four parameters $w,x,y,z$.
 In Table \ref{tab:3x3} we present the cases where none of the numbers $x,y,z,w$ are equal to $1$, while in Table \ref{tab:3x3-ones} we treat the cases where some of them are $1$s.
+An example of a matrix with the maximal number of contradictions (i.e. $\beta_C=4$) and minimal number of outputs ($d=7$) is given by Eq. \eqref{eq:3x3-beta-4}.

 We will first prove the following proposition, which determines the contradiction numbers of $3\times 3$ diagonal matrices, the size that was not addressed in Proposition \ref{diag}.

 \begin{proposition} For a $3\times 3$ matrix